RTI-BDI/AT-Kronity/README.md

 In some debian based distribution (e.g. Mint) you could look for the unityhub executable which you should find under `/opt/unityhub/unityhub`).
 Check in the pop-up the correct version of the installation you required, if it's another, press "Skip installation" and another pop-up dialog should appear with the correct version you ask for.
 Basic Editor App should suffice, for a more complete installation, check WebGL Build, Windows, Linux build support.

 4. Install Optic, which can be found [here](https://github.com/roveri-marco/optic).
-Put the generated `release` folder under `Tesi/Assets/optic-master/optic/` replacing the one already there.
+Put the generated `release` folder under `Tesi/Assets/optic-master/optic/` replacing (create missing folders or directly copy the repo there, so to have the same path).
 Requirements for the installation of optic:
   ```
   sudo apt-get install cmake coinor-libcbc-dev coinor-libclp-dev coinor-libcoinutils-dev libbz2-dev bison flex
   sudo apt-get install libfl-dev gsl-bin libgsl-dev doxygen # could be needed... just run it to make sure